zhiwen27/MODI/README.md

-This Python code uses MODI Method to solve Transportation Problem occurred in Quantum Chaos:
+This Python code uses MODI Method to solve Transportation Problem occurred in Quantum Chaos: <br />
 MODI Method:
 1. Find an initial solution with m + n -1 occupied cells and calculate u[i] and v[j] for rows and columns using Least Cost Method.
 To start with, assign u[i] to be zero.
 Then calculate of u_s and v_s using C_ij = u_i + v_j.